FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 ### Setting Up a Webhook (Server 2)

 Having a separate server for webhooks is crucial as it will receive data from multiple sensors.
 You might wonder why we need a separate Server 2 instead of using one server running on the Raspberry Pi (Server 1) to send data directly to Server 3.
 The answer is simple: the Raspberry Pi is hardware with limited memory and power, which can slow down communication if the server running on it receives a lot of traffic.
-Therefore, running a separate instance on each Raspberry Pi and having one centralized separate webhook server is necessary.
+Therefore, running a separate Node-RED instance on each Raspberry Pi and having one centralized separate webhook server is necessary.
 This central server, running on the cloud, will have significantly more power and resources to handle the incoming traffic efficiently.

 - Drag an **http-in** node onto the canvas.
 Configure the method as POST and set the path as **/test-webhook**.